 Candidates are responsible for keeping the members of their committee informed about the nature and progress of their research.
 They also must establish a schedule for thesis completion and review.
 The members of the committee, in turn, should review the thesis in a timely manner, approving a preliminary form of the thesis before scheduling the MS defense.

-To change thesis committee members, students must receive approval from the Department Chair.
+To change thesis committee members, students must receive approval from the Departmental Director of Graduate Studies or the Department Chair.

 Approval of Candidacy